petterh/textedit/docs/Chapter-18-Going-Abroad.md

 The easy way to format a number for display is to use printf( "%d", 1834597891 ), which gives the result you just saw.
 What we want is 1,834,597,891 – perhaps.
 In the US, the comma is used to separate groups of thousands; in Europe, it is more common to use a period (1.834.597.891), reserving the comma for the decimal point.
 In Norway, we like to use spaces instead, and to really confuse the issue, some locations don’t even group by thousands, or even by the same number of digits for each group.

 To find out what the correct format is, we have the GetLocaleInfo function to help us.
-If you call it with LOCALE{"_"}STHOUSAND as the second parameter, it will return a string containing the thousands separator.
+If you call it with LOCALE_STHOUSAND as the second parameter, it will return a string containing the thousands separator.
 For example, if you’re using the US locale, this code snippet will set szThousandSep to “,”:

 ```C++
 TCHAR szThousandSep[ 10 ](-10-) = { 0 };
 GetLocaleInfo( LOCALE_USER_DEFAULT, LOCALE_STHOUSAND,  szThousandSep, dim( szThousandSep ) ) );
 ```
-If you call **GetLocaleInfo** with **LOCALE{"_"}SGROUPING** as the second parameter, it will return a string describing how you should group the digits.
+If you call **GetLocaleInfo** with **LOCALE_SGROUPING** as the second parameter, it will return a string describing how you should group the digits.
 The grouping string contains digits separated by semicolons; the final digit should be zero.
 As soon as the zero has been reached, the last group size given should be repeated ad infinitum.
 A couple of examples will make this clear: "3;0" specifies groups of three digits, while "3;2;0" specifies one group of three digits, then groups of two from there on.

 The **formatNumber** function (in **formatNumber.cpp**) takes all this into account when formatting numbers.
 The one implementation issue worth mentioning is that the string is built backwards, and then reversed at the end.
 This could lead us astray if a thousand separator string of more than one character came along.
 To protect against such a potential mishap, the thousands separator string is itself reversed before we start applying it.